PGTEC-VRAIN/PGTEC-VRAIN.github.io/docs/SmartDataModels/index.md

 To achieve this, PGTEC implements and extends several Smart Data Models tailored to the project’s specific needs.
 The main models used include WeatherObserved, which harmonizes observational data from different meteorological agencies; WeatherForecastSeries, an extended version of the FIWARE WeatherForecast model adapted to handle forecast time series; and CHJ, a new model specifically designed to represent hydrological variables such as flow and gauging data from the Confederación Hidrográfica del Júcar (CHJ).

-## Smart Data Models proposed
+## Proposed Smart Data Models for PGTEC

-Para el proyecto, se ha pensado en tener 3 Smart Data Models diferentes enfocados cada uno en un tipo de fuente de datos.
-Hay fuentes de datos en tiempo real, fuentes de datos que resultan ser predicciones de modelos climáticos y fuentes de datos hidrológicas
+For the project, three different Smart Data Models have been designed, each focused on a specific type of data source.
+These include real-time data sources, climate model forecast sources, and hydrological data sources.

 - **[WeatherObserved](https://fiware-datamodels.readthedocs.io/en/stable/Weather/WeatherObserved/doc/spec/index.html):** Fiware smart data model used to translate all the data from different climate data sources such as:
     - AEMET: Agencia Española de Meteorología